Capri Hollywood International Film Festival: History

 The festival takes place in Capri, Italy.
-During the COVID-19 pandemic, venue for the festival was expanded beyond Capri.
-Notable board members include Bille August, Paul Haggis, Tony Renis, Dante Ferretti, Gianni Quaranta and many more.
-Previous notable honourees were Sophia Loren, Frank Langella, Francesco De Gregori, Brenda Blethyn.
+During the COVID-19 pandemic, the festival expanded beyond Capri, and the 25th edition was organised virtually.
+Notable board members include Bille August, Paul Haggis, Tony Renis, Dante Ferretti, Gianni Quaranta, among others.
+Previous notable honourees were Jim Sheridan, Helen Mirren, Sophia Loren, Frank Langella, Dario Argento, Francesco De Gregori, Brenda Blethyn, Bradley Cooper, Greta Gerwig.

-Rules
+Each year, more than 200 films from different countries and genres are screened at the festival.

+Films that had their Italian premiere at the festival include 12 Years a Slave, Little Women, Beasts of the Southern Wild, Room, Mandela: Long Walk to Freedom, Precious, May December, among others.

+Variety noted that the festival "occupies a unique spot on the global festival circuit, serving as both a final summing up of the past year in indie cinema and as a look-ahead to [the following year]."

+Competition section

-Feature, medium and short films can compete in the festival, where the works are selected by a board, which also selects the winners.
+Feature, medium-length and short films compete in the festival, with both the selections and awards determined by a designated jury board.
 Entries are divided into two sections: International and Italian.

-International: Feature, medium and short films have to be "Original" and cannot participate in any other local festivals.
-A feature film has to be over 60 minutes, medium films between 20 and 59 minutes, and short films less than 20 minutes.

-Italian: Italian films require the same time span and regulations as the internationals.

-Films selected for the festival are screened at various locations.
+Films competing in the international section must not have participated in any other local festivals.